Denis Ménochet

-Denis Ménochet (born 18 September 1976) is a French actor.
+Denis Ménochet (/fr/; born 18 September 1976) is a French actor.
 Ménochet is best known to international audiences for his role as Perrier LaPadite, a French dairy farmer interrogated by the Nazis for harboring Jews in the 2009 Quentin Tarantino film Inglourious Basterds.
 In 2023, he won the Goya Award for Best Actor for The Beasts.
 His performances in Custody, By the Grace of God and Peter von Kant, each saw him receive nominations for the César Award for Best Actor.

 Career

 Elizabeth Weitzman, a film critic for New York Daily News, praised Ménochet's work opposite Christoph Waltz in the opening scene of Inglourious Basterds.
 Weitzman wrote in August 2009, "The terrific opening, for example, does feature a hailstorm of bullets.
 What you'll remember best, though, is the haunted silence of actor Denis Ménochet, playing a French farmer accused of harboring Jews."

 In 2018, Ménochet appeared as Daniel in the film Mary Magdalene, written by Helen Edmundson.